On Arrogance, Pride & The Economy

 And the saddest part of it all is that these people who hoard their wealth instead of using it productively, are generally driven by nothing more superficial than the need to be perceived as wealthy and powerful.

 They do not have it in their psychological makeup to be empathetic to those who are not wealthy and struggling to make ends meet, because they have either never experienced it, or if they have, are working very hard to forget it.

 It’s a form of arrogance that has created vast inequities in today’s world.
 The businesses these people control are engine that keeps the world moving, but more and more these days, it feels like it is grinding harder and harder because of this very inequity.

-The current administration in the US, which is responsible for the one of the world’s largest consumer economies, has a chance to put a real dent in this inequity by creating a minimum wage law that lifts people out of poverty and by increasing taxes on the wealthy to use for programs that will employ more people in good paying jobs and generally stimulate business development.
+The current administration in the US, which is responsible for the one of the world’s largest consumer economies, has a chance to put a real dent in this inequity, partially by creating a minimum wage law that lifts people out of poverty and by increasing taxes on the wealthy to use for programs that will employ more people in good paying jobs and generally stimulate business development.

 They are treading lightly because they know what they are up against.
 A market based economy that will surely take a hit when and if this all comes to pass.
 And more importantly, the arrogance & pride of those who will be being forced to contribute their fair share to help their country stay afloat.

 Nobody’s really sure if this can be achieved.
 But if it is, it will most certainly set an example that other economies can follow.